kizerxl/For-Step-Class/README.md

 # For-Step-Class
-Project files are located in "src" folder of the "org.perscholas" package
+Project files are located in "org.perscholas" package located in the "STEP/src" folder